A few days back, I received an e-mail asking me about what is the difference between rifle scopes and rifle sights?

 There’s so much lie being spread out on the web, some say that a red dot sight is one that places a dot on the target.
 This is untrue.
 Let’s start with some basics.

-SIG SAUER ROMEO5 1X20mm Tactical Hunting Shooting...
+Sig Sauer ROMEO5 1X20mm Tactical Hunting Shooting...

 • ROMEO5 GUN SIGHT - The ROMEO5 1X20mm Red Dot Sight mounts on any platform, and even though it's...